tonethar/IGME-330-Spring-2023/hw/hw-3.md

     - However, the only requirement for this HW is that you verify that after a `string.trim()` is performed on the input, each of the 3 fields has provided a 1-character length string or longer

 2) Errata - in your HTML file, delete the 3 `required` boolean attributes from the 3 `<input>` elements.
-If these are present, the browser is attempting to do it's own form validation.
+If these are present, the browser will attempt to do its own form validation as if there was server-side form submission happening.
 What we are doing instead is to let our JS do the form validation.
 Also, you can delete the `pattern="https://.*"` from the `id="favorite-url"` input

 <hr>